ibm-cloud-security/Swift-JWK-to-PEM/README.md

-# Swift-JWT-to-PEM
+# Swift-JWK-to-PEM

-Library to convert keys of JWK format to more popular formats such as PEM.
+Library to convert RSA keys in JWK/JWKS format to more popular formats such as PEM.

 **Right now only supports RSA and outputs PEM PKCS#8 format.**